TED TODD FLOORING

 What are the different styles of patterned flooring?

-pattern is an eye-catching format is experiencing a real resurgence in popularity lately due to its clean lines and classic style.
+The chevron pattern is an eye-catching format is experiencing a real resurgence in popularity lately due to its clean lines and classic style.
 The planks join at a 35-or-45-degree angle to create a stunning ‘V’ shape, which truly stands the tests of time.
-Herringbone

 What interior styles work best with patterned wood flooring?